-This is how the Eytzinger gold beating company transforms solid gold into wafer-thin gold leaf
+This is how the Eytzinger gold leaf factory transforms solid gold into wafer-thin gold leaf

-The precious metals are weighed and melted in the melting furnace, at 1200°C. The liquid gold is poured into an ingot mould.
+The precious metals are weighed and fused in the melting furnace at 1200°C. The liquid gold is poured into an ingot mould.
 The cooled ingot is then processed into a gold ribbon.
 The finished gold ribbon reaches a “thickness” of 0.015 mm.
-By way of comparison to this gold ribbon, the thickness of hair is between 0.03 mm and 0.085 mm.
+To give you a more concrete idea, the thickness of hair is between 0.03 mm and 0.085 mm.

-The gold ribbon is cut into square sections (called quarters) and automatically placed between sheets of glassine, one by one.
-1.300 Quarters are inserted, centred, between glassine papers and result in a so-called shodder.
+The gold ribbon is cut into squares and one by one placed between sheets of glassine by an automated machine.
+1.300 such squares are inserted, centred, between glassine papers and result in a so-called shodder.
 The shodder is “wrapped” in crossed strips of special paper to hold the individual sheets together.
-Then the 1st automatic beating process begins, using a so-called spring hammer.
-The quarters inside the shodder are beaten until they have “grown” from a size of 40 x 40 mm to 180 x 180 mm.
+Then the first automatic beating process begins, using a so-called spring hammer.
+The squares inside the shodder are beaten until they have “grown” from a size of 40 x 40 mm to 180 x 180 mm.